engity-com/bifroest/docs/reference/environment/ssh.md

 ### Configuration {: #certificate-configuration}

-<<property("identityFile", "File Path", "../data-type.md#file-path", required=True, id_prefix="certificate-", heading=4)>>
+<<property("identityFile", "File Path", "../data-type.md#file-path", id_prefix="certificate-", heading=4)>>
 Static path to the private subject key used with the certificate.
-If the file does not exist when Bifröst starts, an Ed25519 key is generated.
+The default is `/etc/engity/bifroest/client-key` on Unix and `C:\ProgramData\Engity\Bifroest\client-key` on Windows.
+The default key is shared by all certificate-enabled flows of one Bifröst instance.
+If the file does not exist, an Ed25519 key is generated.
 Existing unreadable, encrypted or invalid files cause startup to fail and are never overwritten.
 The private key is not copied into session storage.

 <<property("authorityIdentityFile", "File Path", "../data-type.md#file-path", id_prefix="certificate-", heading=4)>>
-Static path to the private OpenSSH user-CA key.
-If absent, the first configured Bifröst server host key signs new user certificates.
-An invalid explicit CA file never activates this fallback.
+Static path to the private SSH certificate-authority key.
+The default is `/etc/engity/bifroest/ca` on Unix and `C:\ProgramData\Engity\Bifroest\ca` on Windows.
+The default CA is shared by all certificate-enabled flows of one Bifröst instance.
+If the file does not exist, an Ed25519 key is generated.
+Existing unreadable, encrypted or invalid files cause startup to fail and are never overwritten.
+The server host key is never used as certificate authority.
 Existing certificates remain bound to their original CA after a configured CA rotation.

+Bifröst does not create a `.pub` companion file for either private key.
+The CA public key is logged at every startup and can be exported for a specific flow with `bifroest key export ca`.

-<<property("validity", "duration", required=True, id_prefix="certificate-", heading=4)>>
+<<property("validity", "duration", default="15m", id_prefix="certificate-", heading=4)>>
 Positive lifetime of a newly issued certificate.
 The first issuance persists `MaxValidUntil`, and reconnects, activity and later configuration increases never move that boundary.
 This lifetime is separate from the dynamic Bifröst session idle timeout.

+Certificate expiry does not disconnect an already authenticated downstream SSH transport, the incoming client connection or the Bifröst session.
+It only prevents the expired certificate from authenticating a new or re-established downstream SSH connection.
+Connection and session timeouts control their respective lifetimes independently.

 <<property("validAfterSkew", "duration", default="30s", id_prefix="certificate-", heading=4)>>
 Non-negative clock skew subtracted from the issuance time for the OpenSSH `ValidAfter` field.

+<<property("audience", "string", template_context="../context/authorization.md", id_prefix="certificate-", heading=4)>>
+Enables the Bifröst delegation profile and identifies the intended downstream authorization, normally its flow name.
+If absent, the certificate uses the interoperable audit profile.
+The two profiles are described [below](#certificate-profiles).

 <<property("principals", "list of strings", template_context="../context/authorization.md", id_prefix="certificate-", heading=4)>>
 Additional OpenSSH principals.
 The rendered target `user` is always included and empty rendered principals are rejected.